 Ongoing Projects

-The purpose of this study is to understand the willingness and preferences of young Black men with regards to their sexual reproductive health and healthcare and to promote better optimization of sexual reproductive health (SRH) services that clinics provide to adolescent and young adult Black men through the use of social media.
+The purpose of Project Black Male Opinion (BMO) is to understand the willingness and preferences of young Black men with regards to their sexual reproductive health and healthcare and to promote better optimization of sexual reproductive health services that clinics provide to adolescent and young adult Black men through the use of social media.